-The traditional believe is that rapé is sacred and that it has the power to clean the third eye, decalcify the pineal gland and bring a sense of grounding and a deep-felt connection with mother earth.
+Rapé is traditionally believed to be sacred and holds the power to clean the third eye, decalcify the pineal gland and bring a sense of grounding and a deep-felt connection with mother earth.

 It is said that rapé releases emotional, physical and even spiritual illnesses, easing confusion and negativity.
-Also, some of the physical benefits of blowing snuff into the mucous membranes of the nasal passage are releasing pressure, toxins, and congestion in that specific area.
+Also, some of the physical benefits of blowing snuff into the mucous membranes of the nasal passage are the release of pressure, toxins, and congestion in that specific area.

 In ceremonial events, it is often used to connect with higher realities.
-Shamans of the Amazon jungle sometimes sniff before they treat a patient, to see clearly the origins of the disease or problems.
-It is also known that some hunters use it to see where the prey is hiding, as rapé enhances the ability to stay focused and alert.
+To clearly see the origins of a disease or problem, shamans of the Amazon jungle sometimes use rapé before they treat a patient.
+Often hunters use the snuff to see where the prey is hiding, as rapé enhances the ability to stay focused and alert.

-- Traces of the use of snuffing powders have been found throughout the world, although the Caribbean islands and South America are by far the centers of the use of Psychoactive snuffs.
+- Traces of the use of snuffing powders have been found throughout the world, although the Caribbean islands and South America are by far centers of psychoactive snuff use.

-- It is difficult to determine when humans first began the practice of snuffing, but the remains found reveal that past civilizations have been doing it for centuries.
+- It is difficult to determine when humans first began the practice of snuffing, but archaeological findings indicate that past civilizations have been using snuff for centuries.

 - Rapé found its way to Europe in the 1500s with a French monk called Friar Ramón Pané, who had returned from an expedition with Christopher Columbus.
-After seeing the Indians snuffing mapacho, he introduced this ritual practice to Spain, which was later spread to different places in the continent.
+After seeing the Indians snuffing mapacho, he introduced this ritual practice to Spain, which was later spread to different areas over the continent.

 The use of Rapé

-There are many kinds of traditional snuff tools, mostly made from bamboo or bone, and covered with representative ornaments of the shamanic worldview, such as spirit animals, chimeras, erotic scenes, divinities and winged beings.
+There are many kinds of traditional snuff tools, mostly made from bamboo or bone.
+They are often covered with representative ornaments of the shamanic worldview such as spirit animals, chimeras, erotic scenes, divinities and winged beings.

-Rapé, which is a very fine and dry powder, is mostly blown in each of the nostrils one after the other, with the help of a snuff tool – applicator.
+Rapé, which is a very fine and dry powder, is blown in each of the nostrils one after the other, with the help of a snuff tool called an applicator.
 The most common blowpipe is called “Kuripe,” and it’s used for self-administration when a person blows the powder into his/her nose.
-Another applicator is called “Tepi,” and it’s used to administrate others by blowing snuff into someone else’s nostrils.
+Another applicator is called “Tepi,” where one person administers the snuff and another receives it.

 How much snuff to use for a blow depends on the level of experience, so we advise starting with a pea-sized amount of powder for both nostrils.